The Afro-Christian Convention:

 Friday, March 7, 2025 | 9:30 am - 12:30 pm EST | In-Person

-This in-person workshop, held at 14 Beacon Street in Boston, will provide an opportunity for participants to gain a deeper knowledge and understanding of the history and legacy of the Afro-Christian Convention as the fifth stream of the United Church of Christ (UCC).
-It is designed for church and community leaders as well as anyone interested in the history of this important, and until recently overlooked, Christian tradition within the UCC.
+This in-person workshop, held at 14 Beacon Street in Boston, provided an opportunity for participants to gain a deeper knowledge and understanding of the history and legacy of the Afro-Christian Convention as the fifth stream of the United Church of Christ (UCC).
+It was designed for church and community leaders as well as anyone interested in the history of this important, and until recently overlooked, Christian tradition within the UCC.

-Led by Dr. Julia Speller, Professor Emerita in American Religious History and Culture at Chicago Theological Seminary, the workshop will highlight key spiritual values that sustained the Afro-Christians throughout their journey, reveal the close connection between these values and the UCC’s founding commitments as a united and uniting church, and examine ways individuals can more deeply embody these values and commitments, as they prepare for the important work of justice at such a time as this.
+Led by Dr. Julia Speller, Professor Emerita in American Religious History and Culture at Chicago Theological Seminary, the workshop highlighted key spiritual values that sustained the Afro-Christians throughout their journey, revealed the close connection between these values and the UCC’s founding commitments as a united and uniting church, and examined ways individuals can more deeply embody these values and commitments, as they prepare for the important work of justice at such a time as this.

-In addition to the small-group discussion with contributing author and educator Julia Speller, participants will receive a copy of the recent publication Afro-Christian Convention: The Fifth Stream of the United Church of Christ (Pilgrim Press, 2023) and a brownbag lunch.
+In addition to the small-group discussion with contributing author and educator Julia Speller, participants received a copy of the recent publication Afro-Christian Convention: The Fifth Stream of the United Church of Christ (Pilgrim Press, 2023) and a brownbag lunch.

 SPEAKER BIO